-Now What?
-What To Do While Waiting to Hear About Your Grad School Acceptance
+What Should You Do While Waiting to Hear About Your Grad School Acceptance?

 The lead-up to sending out all those grad school applications in the fall is nothing short of crazy.
 Deadlines approach and threaten to pass you by.
 The edits of the scholarly essay and personal statement seem like they'll never end.
 And making sure the folks at the GRE or LSAT or MCAT or at any of the other members of the Alphabet Soup Brigade have sent out your standardized test scores to the right schools seemed, for a time, to have become a full-time job.

 And then, one day, it was over: paperwork was mailed off, applications were electronically filed, and there was nothing left to do but wait.
 And wait.
 And wait.

 The decision process often comes as a shock.
 After all that down-time, it's difficult to get yourself off your proverbial laurels and into the work-mode again.
 The difference this time, is that the work is of an internal variety; this time, it's all about deciding what to do next.
 How do you want to spend the next three to eight years of your life?
 Maybe you've been accepted to all the programs to which you applied.
 Perhaps you only got into one of them.
 Or, disappointingly, none.
 Regardless, you have some choices to make, and how you make them will likely affect the direction of the rest of your life.